 Str.
-N. lorga, No. 1 540088, Targu Mures, Romania tel/fax: 00-40-265-250142 e-mail: rel_int@upm.ro
+N. lorga, No. 1 540088, Tirgu Mures, Romania tel/fax: 00-40-265-250 142

-The activity of international relations is carried out within the European Programs Office where the staff is involved in:
+The activity of international relations is carried out within the ERASMUS+ Office where the staff is involved in:

-· organizing and the monitoring of international projects and cooperation agreements;

-• distribution of international scholarships financed by the Romanian Government or by foundations both from the country and from abroad;

-• advertising and promoting the image of the university
+- organizing and the monitoring of international projects and cooperation agreements, - distribution of international scholarships financed by the Romanian Government or by foundations both from the country and from abroad. - advertising and promoting image of the university

-International cooperation represents a major priority at "Petru Maior" University of Targu-Mures, materialized in policies and programs created in accordance with the Bologna Declaration of 1999, with the Romanian legislation and the academic autonomy principles.
-The University is a member of the International Association of Universities and of the Agence Universitaire de la francophonie, adhering to The Magna Charta of European Universities (Bologna, 1988) in September 2005.
-The participation of "Petru Maior" University of Targu Mures to the European Programs for higher education like TEMPUS, SOCRATES/ERASMUS, MINERVA, COMENIUS, GRUNDTVIG, LEONARDO DA VINCI, JEAN MONNET has known a significant growth every year, with positive results in the education quality, as well as a relevant growth of the scientific research contracts.
-The actions for the implementation of the ECTS system, student mobilities, teaching staff mobilities, Curriculum Development projects, European master programs, individual scholarships for foreign language assistantship, summer courses, have all received funds.
-Preserving and developing the participation of the University to the actions of the Lifelong Learning

-Program represents one of the major priorities of the University, based on its prior experience.
+International cooperation represents a major priority at "Petru Maior" University, materialized in policies and programs created in accordance with the Bologna Declaration of 1999, with the Romanian legislation and the academic autonomy principles.
+The University is a member of the International Association of Universities and of the Agence Universitier de la francophonie, adhering to the following document: The Magna Charta of European Universities (Bologna, 1988), signed at Bologna, in September 2005.
+The participation of "Petru Maior" University of Tirgu Mures to the European Programs for higher education like TEMPUS, ERASMUS, MINERVA, COMENIUS, GRUNDTVIG, LEONARDO DA VINCI, JEAN MONNET knew a significant growth every year, with positive results in education quality, as well as a relevant growth of the scientific research contracts.
+The actions for the implementation of the ECTS system, student moblities, teaching staff moblities, Curriculum Development projects, European Master Programs, individual scholarships for foreign language assistantship, summer courses, have all received funds.
+Preserving and developing the participation of the University to the actions of the European Programs represents one of the major priorities of the University, based on its prior experience.
 Actions in progress at the present time will be continued, having in view the extension of the cooperation relations with universities and institutions of higher education abroad.
 We are encouraging and promoting participation to mobility programs, academic exchanges and industrial placements, intensive programs and curricular development.

-All the activities performed within the international programs are supported by mutual agreements signed beforehand with universities from Austria, Belgium, France, Italy, Great Britain, Hungary, Ireland, Greece, Spain, Holland, Denmark, Turkey, Norway, Bulgaria, Poland, and Slovakia.
+All the activities performed within the international Programs are supported by mutual agreements signed beforehand with universities from Austria, Belgium, France, Italy, Great Britain, Hungary, Ireland, Greece, Spain, Holland, Denmark, Turkey, Norway, Bulgaria, Poland, Slovakia.

-"Petru Maior" University of Targu-Mures took part in the LEONARDO DA VINCI program, and is now an active participant in student placements; JEAN MONNET and CEEPUS Programs have been developed as well.
+"Petru Maior" University took part in the LEONARDO DA VINCI program, and is now an active participant in student placements; JEAN MONNET and CEEPUS Programs have been developed as well.

 The CEEPUS Program promotes academic mobility in Central and Eastern Europe.
-Members of the Slovenia.
+Members of the Program are: Austria, Bulgaria, Croatia, the Czech Republic, Hungary, Poland, Romania, Slovakia, and Slovenia.
 We send and host students and lecturers from these countries.